mysrejourney/mkdocs/docs/terraform/work_terraform.md

 ***Do not destroy***

 If you DO NOT want to destroy any resource, then you need to use the below lifecycle rules.
-This will be used when you deal with database.
-Most of the time, we DO NOT want to delete database while changing something.
+This will be used when you deal with a database.
+Most of the time, we DO NOT want to delete a database while changing something.
 So, you need to update lifecycle rule with `prevent_destroy = true`.

 ```main.tf